 How this calculator works

-Area = length x width.
-Compacted volume = area x base depth.
-Loose volume = compacted volume x waste allowance.
-Tons = loose cubic yards x aggregate density.
+Area = length x width, or use a known total area.
+Compacted base volume = area x base depth.
+Order volume = compacted volume x allowance.
+Tons = order cubic yards x aggregate density.
+Bedding sand uses the same area with the selected sand depth.

 A stable paver patio starts with the base.
 Most pedestrian patios use about 4 inches of compacted aggregate, while driveways and weak soil often need a thicker base specified by a local contractor.

-Use the tons result for bulk aggregate orders and the bag count when buying bagged paver base.
-Always confirm the density and bag volume printed on the product you plan to buy.
+Use the tons result for bulk aggregate orders, the bag count when buying bagged paver base, and the bedding sand estimate when you want both layers from one set of measurements.

 Common paver base material examples